DavidCoenFish/game06/README.md

-  This is a hobbiest project to test out d3dx12 and simple game development
+  This is a hobbiest project to test out fastbuild and d3dx12

-  - Common: static c++ library
+  - Code: feature testing applications and support static c++ libraries